bethqiang/image-search-abstraction-layer/README.md

 ### Example Latest Search:

-[https://img-search-api-bq.herokuapp.com/api/latest](https://img-search-api-bq.herokuapp.com/api/latest) will result in 10 items, each of which will have query and when fields.
+[https://img-search-api-bq.herokuapp.com/api/latest](https://img-search-api-bq.herokuapp.com/api/latest) will result in the most recent 10 searches, each of which will have query and when fields.

 ```
 {